 "Drowsy driving is as dangerous as driving while under the influence of alcohol or drugs.
 It’s a killer, plain and simple," said Dr. Ronald Gross, chief, Trauma, Acute Care Surgery, and Surgical Critical Care, Baystate Medical Center.

 Drowsy Driving Prevention Week

 In an effort to reduce the number of fatigue-related crashes and to save lives, the National Sleep Foundation has declared Nov.
 2-9 as Drowsy Driving Prevention Week.
 The annual campaign provides public education about the under-reported risks of diving while drowsy and countermeasures to improve safety on the road.

-“Drowsy driving can happen anytime of the day depending on your fatigue level,” said Dr. Gross.
+Dr. Gross said drowsy driving can happen anytime of the day depending on your fatigue level.

-Among those most at risk for drowsy driving include bus, truck, and other commercial drivers; people taking medications; as well as shift workers and persons with more than one job or irregular work hours.
-The risk is also especially high for teenagers who only get about seven hours of sleep each night, well short of the American Academy of Sleep Medicine recommended 9.2 hours.
+The risk is especially high for teenagers who only get about seven hours of sleep each night, well short of the American Academy of Sleep Medicine recommended 9.2 hours.

 "If you find yourself falling asleep on the road, don’t try to continue, pull over onto the side of the highway and put your emergency flashers on.
 Once sufficiently revived for the moment, drive to the next exit and find a place to take a nap," said Dr. Gross.

 "For people who are very sensitive to light, the decrease in evening light may make them feel more tired.
-And, as the days get shorter and shorter, people tend to be more tired,” said Dr. Johnson.
+And, as the days get shorter and shorter, people tend to be more tired," Dr. Johnson said.

-"If you often have difficulty sleeping or you fall asleep during the day, talk to your physician about being evaluated for a possible sleep disorder,” said Dr. Johnson.
+"If you often have difficulty sleeping or you fall asleep during the day, talk to your physician about being evaluated for a possible sleep disorder," Dr. Johnson said.